bombasticSlacks/Aspirant/Game/Example-Gear.md

 *Size 2 Cost 30*
 A collection of simple medicines, bandages, synthetic skin, coagulating powder, splints, and other things required to keep people alive after a severe or critical injury and treat the issues.
 A trauma kit provides you with a +1 to [stabilization](Injury#Stabilization) and [Surgery](Injury#Surgery).

 A trained medical professional with a trauma kit can perform first aid to alleviate the immediate effects of injuries.
-This is a [Medicine](Medicine) skill test at an additional negative equal to the character's injury penalty.
+This is a [Application](Intelligence#Application) skill test at an additional negative equal to the character's injury penalty.
 If you succeed, reduce their injury penalty by 1.
 If you fail a first aid test, the person still counts as [stabilized](Injury#Stabilization).

 A trauma kit has 5 uses, and replenishing a use costs 1 silver.